Car Dies While Driving But Restarts [I fixed after cleaning throttle body]

 Also, carbon deposits in the throttle body prevent the butterfly valve to rotate freely under the action of a spring.

-In the electronic throttle body, you will see a port where a harness connector is plugged into the throttle body.
-In that case, you have to test voltage signals at the harness connector of the throttle body and the resistance between the terminals of the throttle body actuator.
-In my guide on P1516 code I have explained the process of testing the throttle body.
+You have to test the voltage signals at the wire connector of the throttle body.
+Also test the resistance between the terminals of the throttle actuator.
+In my P1516 code guide I explained how to test the throttle body.

-If the throttle body passes electrical tests, you should check for any carbon deposits inside the throttle body.
-You can use this throttle body cleaner to clean the throttle body.
-Make sure that the throttle plate of a throttle body is not binding when you try to move it with your finger. i
+If the throttle body passes the electrical tests, check inside for carbon buildup.
+Use throttle body cleaner to clean it.
+Make sure the throttle plate moves freely when you move it with your finger.

-The butterfly valve of the throttle body should rotate freely under the action of a spring force.
-Moreover, you have to perform the ECU relearn procedure for an electronic throttle body after cleaning.
-I have explained the procedure of throttle body relearn in my guide on the P1516 code I linked above.
+The butterfly valve of the throttle body should turn freely with spring force.
+After cleaning, do the ECU relearn procedure for the electronic throttle body.
+I explained the relearn procedure in my P1516 code guide I linked above.

 Note: Keep in mind that older engines have a Manifold Pressure (MAP) sensor instead of a MAF sensor.
 So, it depends on which engine you have.
 The MAP sensor cannot be cleaned.
 So, you have to replace it.